stevenh6696/recipes/beef/boeuf_bourguignon.md

 - Too many steps
 - Not red enough?
 - Used sliced ribs with bone in instead, beef fingers probably better
+- Maybe try YTower one it looks easier
+- Remember to have wine bottle opener and can opener